UrriIsa/cpp-algorithms/starClassifier/README.md

 ***Traduction :***
 1. Open your terminal.
-2. //
+2. Move into the scr folder.
-3. Compile your program :
+3. Compile your program, with GCC is :
    ```bash
     gcc -o main  main.c functions.c functions.h
     ```